jhumelsine/jhumelsine.github.io/_posts/2024-02-19-chain-of-responsibility-design-pattern.md

 The `Configurer` would split `$ADDRESSBOOK_PATH` with a colon delimiter, acquire the corresponding object from an `AddressBookFactory`, not shown in the diagram, and chain them together into a linked list.

 This worked fine in my testing, but it was not a good production quality solution.
-Our product was part of a fleet embedded systems for which there could be hundreds if not thousands of entities.
+Our product was part of a fleet embedded systems for which there could be hundreds if not thousands of individual systems.
 Configuring each embedded system correctly was not realistic.

 The first obvious observation was that `ADDRESSBOOK_PATH` always started with `Cache` and ended with `GroupNotFound`.
 The only parts that varied were `DataBase` and `WebService`.

-Other environment variables implied whether the `DataBase` or a `WebService` was accessible in that environment.
+Other environment variables implied whether the `DataBase` or a `WebService` was accessible in each environment.
 Therefore, I updated the `Configurer` so that it constructed `ADDRESSBOOK_PATH` based upon known values and environment variables.
 The configuration issue evaporated.

 ## Introducing a new Organization
 My PM/CTO had hinted that the `AddressBook` might need to accommodate a sibling organization in addition to the original customer.
 As I mentioned above, that never materialized.